MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 ## Limitations

-- **Qualify a lead**: When a lead created in mobile offline is qualified and when the user goes online, the business process stage will still show the  qualify stage.
-The user will have to manually click **Next stage** to move to the next stage.
+- **Qualify a lead**: When a lead created in mobile offline is qualified and when the user goes online, the business process stage shows the  qualify stage.
+The user has to manually select **Next stage** to move to the next stage.

 - **Grids**: Column filtering is disabled when an offline profile is set up even when there is network connectivity.
 The grid works with the local database and does not support custom filters.